Members Area

 SCHOLARSHIPS AVAILABLE

 AASP will be offering 3 full scholarships to early career professionals or graduate student members with financial need.
 Preference will be given to applicants with marginalized and/or intentionally ignored identities in society (BIPOC, LGBTQIA and/or disabled).
-Deadline for scholarship applications is May 15, 2024.
+Deadline for scholarship applications is May 15, 2025.
+Please note that you must be pre-registered for the course in order to receive the scholarship.

 AASP Distance Course Scholarship Application